 Where do you come up with your ideas?
 Dreams, while driving, etc?

-Random Writing Question: If your MC could dive into any other book, which one would they choose and why?
+Random Writing Question: If your current MC could have any supernatural power, what would they pick and why?
+(Unless they already have one!)